fuse-code/javelin/README.md

 # A Javelin fork

 This is a fork of Adzerk's Javelin attempting to add Clojure support to their already-excellent Clojurescript library.
 It's baed on @stathissideris's initial efforts to make the port.
 If successful, I hope this work can be merged back into the original Javelin project.
+Context for this work may be found in https://github.com/hoplon/javelin/issues/25.

 # Javelin [![Build Status][1]][2]